Non Sequitur by Wiley Miller for December 13, 2016

 11. 654px red eyed tree frog litoria chloris edit1

-Superfrog almost 8 years ago
+Superfrog about 8 years ago

 The Grammar Nazis are write wing extremists.